ulif/fpscan/README.md

 Fingerprint scanner commandline tool for Linux based on libfprint

-This project is yet in very early state and not usable.
+This project is yet in very early state, but at least partly usable.

 Building
 --------